eebtehal/Recommendations_with_IBM/README.md

 # Recommendations with IBM
 This project was part of the Data Science Nanodegree by Udacity from Recommendation Engines lesson covering Rank Based, Content Based, Collaborative Filtering, and Matrix Factorization methods.
 # Introduction
-In this project we'll analyze the interactions that users have with articles on the IBM Watson Studio platform, and make recommendations to them about new articles they'll like.
+This project focuses on analyzing interactions between users and articles on the IBM Watson Studio platform.
+New article recommendations are made to users based on their interactions.
+Based on the data available, we can use various methods to make these recommendations.
+The methods used here are Rank Based, Collaborative Filtering, and Matrix Factorization.

 # Overview
 I. Exploratory Data Analysis